Getting Started with Chef 11 Linux Stacks

 Cloud-based applications usually require a group of related resources—application servers, database servers, and so on—that must be created and managed collectively.
 This collection of instances is called a stack.
 A simple application stack might look something like the following.

 A load balancer to distribute incoming traffic from users evenly across the application servers.

 A set of application server instances, as many as needed to handle the traffic.

-A database server to provide the app servers with a back-end data store.
+A database server to provide the application servers with a back-end data store.

 In addition, you typically need a way to distribute applications to the application servers, monitor the stack, and so on.

-AWS OpsWorks provides a simple and straightforward way to create and manage stacks and their associated applications and resources.
-This chapter introduces the basics of AWS OpsWorks—along with some of its more sophisticated features—by walking you through the process of creating the app server stack in the diagram.
-It uses an incremental development model that AWS OpsWorks makes easy to follow: Set up a basic stack and, once it's working correctly, add components until you arrive at a full-featured implementation.
+AWS OpsWorks Stacks provides a simple and straightforward way to create and manage stacks and their associated applications and resources.
+This chapter introduces the basics of AWS OpsWorks Stacks—along with some of its more sophisticated features—by walking you through the process of creating the application server stack in the diagram.
+It uses an incremental development model that AWS OpsWorks Stacks makes easy to follow: Set up a basic stack and, once it's working correctly, add components until you arrive at a full-featured implementation.

-Step 2: Create a Simple App Server Stack shows how to create a minimal stack that consists of a single application server.
+Step 2: Create a Simple Application Server Stack shows how to create a minimal stack that consists of a single application server.

 Step 3: Add a Back-end Data Store shows how to add a database server and connect it to the application server.

 Step 4: Scale Out MyStack shows how to scale out a stack to handle increased load by adding more application servers, and a load balancer to distribute incoming traffic.